Finnegans Wake: Dramatic and musical adaptions

-In music, the American composer Samuel Barber composed a piece for orchestra in 1971 entitled Fadograph of a Yestern Scene, a quote from the first part of the novel.
 The Japanese composer Toru Takemitsu used several quotes from the novel in his music: its first word for his composition for piano and orchestra, riverrun (1984).
-His 1980 piano concerto is called Far calls.
+His 1980 composition for violin and orchestra is called Far calls.
 Coming, far! taken from the last page of Finnegans Wake.
 Similarly, he entitled his 1981 string quartet A Way a Lone, taken from the last sentence of the work.